Facebook Pixel

 The randomized controlled trials (RCTs) available that compare pain neuroscience education (PNE) to other interventions imply that PNE is unlikely to be more effective than biomedical education, and is unlikely to result in additional benefit when added to supervised manual therapy, exercise, and/or the combination of other effective interventions.
 Further, the addition of manual therapy and exercise to PNE reliably results in significant improvement in patient outcomes, implying that PNE alone cannot be considered an optimal treatment approach.
 The addition of PNE to a home exercise program may enhance patient outcomes (perhaps due to enhanced effort and compliance during exercise).
 Last, PNE does reliably improve Tampa Scale of Kinesiophobia (TSK) scores; however, the validity of this finding and/or correlation with other recovery outcome measures is questionable.

 • Of the 10 studies in this review comparing similar intervention plans with and without PNE, 4 studies demonstrate no difference, 3 studies only demonstrate a significant difference in TSK scores, and 3 studies exhibit significant improvements in 1 additional outcome measure.
-Unfortunately, the additional outcome measures are likely statistical variance, as these measures may also be influenced by subjective or cognitive factors (FABQ and Pain), each study only exhibited 1 additional difference (of many outcome measures), and each difference was only noted during reassessment during 1 time-point (of many).
+Unfortunately, the additional outcome measures are likely statistical variance.
+These additional outcome measures are either easily influenced by subjective or cognitive factors (FABQ and Pain), represent a difference in one outcome with other similar outcomes not demonstrating difference, and/or the difference was only demonstrated during one of the multiple time points.
 In short, the gross majority of comparative research demonstrates that PNE is not reliably effective for improving objective patient outcome measures.

 "Teaching to the Test" and the problem with the Tampa Scale of Kinesiophobia (TSK)